Litmus Design Library guide

 Templates empower your team to create on-brand, error-free emails quickly.
 Instead of having to rewrite an entire email from scratch for every send, you can simply add copy, images, and links to an existing template before testing and sending it to your subscribers.

-Creating and managing Templates
+Create and manage Templates

 To create a Template, navigate to the Design Library and use the New Template button in the upper right hand corner of your screen.
 Give your Template a name and a new template editor window will open.
 When you’re done, use Ctrl+S or Cmd+S, or the File > Save menu to save your changes.

-Using templates to build emails
+Use templates to build emails

 Your Templates are available within Litmus for building new email campaigns quickly and easily.
 Either pick a Template when you start your new email or access your Templates from within Litmus Builder at any time.